 A legal scholar and former official on the Federal Election

-Hans von Spakovsky, senior legal fellow at The Heritage
+Hans von Spakovsky is senior legal fellow at The Heritage

 Foundation and co-author of Who's Counting?
 How Fraudsters

-and Bureaucrats Put Your Vote at Risk, says the footage of
+and Bureaucrats Put Your Vote at Risk.
+He says the recount